-The bottom line here is that any of these forms can be remarkably effective.
+The bottom line here is that any of these forms I’ve discussed can be remarkably effective.
 They can also be remarkably ineffective.
 So which practitioner you should visit or which form you should study is all about resonance and comfort.
 Do you like the practitioner?
-Does he or she seem authentic?
-Do the techniques seem reasonable and, more importantly, fun/exciting to learn and do to you?
+Do they seem authentic?
+Do you like the instructor?
+Do the techniques seem reasonable and, more importantly, fun and exciting to learn and do?

 You see, the greatest truth here is that all healing is placebo.
 No, that is not a derogatory usage.
 I mean that, literally, no healing is passive, in which the practitioner does all the work and the “sickie” lies there and suddenly gets better.
 No, healing is only done by the person who’s getting better.
 The practitioner, to be honest, isn’t even necessary for those people who already “get it”.
 Of course, the trick there is that once you get it, you don’t get sick anymore.